Why Am I Always Tired and Have No Energy? How to Stop Feeling Tired

 Read on below to find out what they said...

-What Is Afternoon Tiredness?
+What Is Daytime Tiredness?

-However, the scale of afternoon tiredness makes it more of a problem than it first seems: A Healthspan survey in 2017, cited in an article by The Mirror, says that “97% of us claim we feel tired most of the time.”
+However, the scale of daytime tiredness makes it more of a problem than it first seems: A Healthspan survey in 2017, cited in an article by The Mirror, says that “97% of us claim we feel tired most of the time.”
 This number seems very high; but, the piece also says that 10% of visits to the GP are related to unexplained fatigue, indicating that fatigue and tiredness are indeed very prevalent health issues.